Wolfgang Egger

-Wolfgang Josef Egger (born 13 February 1963) is a car designer from Germany, a former Audi Group head designer, and currently a BYD Group head designer.
+Wolfgang Josef Egger (born 13 February 1963) is a German car designer who formerly served as a head designer for the European luxury car brands Alfa Romeo, Audi and Lamborghini, and currently as the head designer for Chinese electric vehicle manufacturer BYD Auto.

 Biography

-Egger was born in Oberstdorf, Germany, and studied Design at the International College of Arts and Sciences in Milan, Italy.
+Egger was born in Oberstdorf, Germany, and studied design at the International College of Arts and Sciences in Milan, Italy.
 In 1989, he graduated as an industrial designer.
 Egger began his professional career in 1989 in the Design department at Alfa Romeo.
 In 1993, he was appointed Chief Designer of Alfa Romeo.

 In 1998, he became Chief Designer at SEAT, where he was able to input his personal style in, for example, the SEAT Ibiza, Cordoba and Altea.

-In 2001, W. J. Egger was appointed Head of Design at Lancia.
+In 2001, Egger was appointed Head of Design at Lancia.
 In the same year, however, he returned to Alfa Romeo as Chief Designer.
-Among the cars developed by Alfa Romeo under his direction were the Nuvola Concept, 156, 166, 147 and 8C Competizione..
+Among the cars developed by Alfa Romeo under his direction were the Nuvola Concept, 156, 166, 147 and 8C Competizione.

-On 1 May 2007, Egger succeeded Walter Maria de Silva as Head of Audi Group Design.
+On 1 May 2007, Egger succeeded Walter de Silva as Head of Audi Group Design.
 Then he was responsible for the Audi and Lamborghini brands.